zulubit/dwlit/README.md

 ./dwlit/start.sh
 ```

+before you start you should make sure all the scripts in **./scripts** are executable

 ## Apply theme and fonts

 There is a script provided to install the *Nord GTK theme* and *Hack Nerd Font*